Quorn, South Australia

-Quorn is a small town and railhead in the Flinders Ranges region in the north of South Australia, 39 km northeast of Port Augusta.
-Situated on the traditional lands of the Nukunu people, the town now lies within the Flinders Ranges Council local government area.
-It is in the state electoral district of Stuart and the federal Division of Grey.
+Quorn is a small town in the Flinders Ranges region in northern South Australia, 39 km northeast of Port Augusta.
+Platted in 1878, the town lies within the Flinders Ranges Council local government area, the state electoral district of Giles and the federal Division of Grey.
+It was a railway town for much of its history, but the relocation of railway traffic caused its decline after World War II.
 With its picturesque setting and heritage-listed buildings, the town is known for tourism and as a filming location, as well as being the terminus of the Pichi Richi Railway.